Membership and Chapters

 Subscription to Iron & Steel Technology

-You'll receive three printed issues of Iron & Steel Technology and electronic access to 12 monthly issues per year at AIST's Digital Library.
+You'll receive two printed issues of Iron & Steel Technology (March and October) and electronic access to all 12 monthly issues per year at AIST's Digital Library.
 Published monthly by AIST, Iron & Steel Technology is the premier the premier technical journal for metallurgical, engineering, operating, and maintenance personnel in the iron and steel industry.
 Each month in Iron & Steel Technology, readers will find timely peer-reviewed articles addressing theory, technology and practical applications, and the latest industry news, product and professional highlights, as well as an industry-wide calendar of upcoming seminars, meetings and events.

 Access to SteelNews